SonaniAkshit/Design-Pattern/Creational Patterns/Factory Method Pattern/src/DatabaseConnectionManager/README.md

 ---
 ## 🎯 Intent

-"Define an interface for creating an object, but let subclasses decide which class to instantiate.
+> "**Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses." – GoF Book

 ---
 ## 💡 Use Case